AleksandarDzudzevic/WeatherStationProject/README.md

 Reading data from the Api server

-Plotting graphs using the aquired data (+ getting linear formula)
+Plotting graphs by using mathplot.lib and using the aquired data (+ getting quadratic formula)

 Connecting and setting up rasberrry pi and dht11 sensors